openworm/openworm_docs/resources.rst

 An web version of the OpenWorm database can `be browsed online <http://www.interintelligence.org/openworm/Entities.aspx>`_.

-More information about working with the data within it and other data entities can be found :ref:`one the data representation project page <data-rep>`.
+More information about working with the data within it and other data entities can be found :ref:`on the data representation project page <data-rep>`.

 CyberElegans
 ------------